recycle-me-org/recycle-me-ui/README.md

 <div align="center">
 <h1> ♻ Recycle Me ♻️</h1>
-<p><strong>Because sometimes we need a little help recycling.
+<p><strong>"Because sometimes we need a little help recycling.
-    Bin less, recycle more.</strong></p>
+    Bin less, recycle more."</strong></p>
 <p>Recycle me is a web application built for the environmentally conscious person who would like to know more about recycling.
 When the user visits the app, they are greeted by a map, search bar, and an instructional list of items that can be recycled in the recycle bin at home.
 The user can enter their address or zip code, as well as a hard to recycle item (which autofills while the user is typing) into the search bar.
-When the user presses the search key, the ten closest recycle drop-off locations for that hard to reycle item will render on the map.
+When the user presses the search key, the ten closest recycle drop-off locations for the specific hard to reycle item will render on the map.
 The user can click on a specific map marker to see the business name, address, phone number, and a link to the companies external website.</p>
-<a href="https://raquel-written-in-the-stars.surge.sh">Visit the [deployed site]().</a>
+<a href="https://raquel-written-in-the-stars.surge.sh">Visit the deployed application here</a>
 </div>

 ## Demo

 ## Goals
+For the Capstone Project, Students at Turing School of Software and Design collaborate with students from the frontend and backend engineering programs to build a full stack application.
+The project goal is to explore and implement new concepts, patterns, or libraries that have not been explicitly taught while at Turing.
+New technologies for our team included...
+- Google Maps
+- Apollo
--
+- GraphQL

 ## Technologies
 <table>